-Tips on choosing a smoke alarm
+Tips for choosing a smoke alarm

 There are two types of smoke alarms:

-Smoke alarm installation considerations
+Smoke alarm installation

-Since smoke rises, it’s typically recommended that you place your smoke alarms on the ceiling, avoiding ceilings that are near bathrooms, heating appliances, windows and ceiling fans.
-Half of fatal fires occur at night while people are asleep, so we typically recommend installing smoke alarms inside each bedroom and outside each sleeping area on every level of the home, including the basement.
+Since smoke rises, it’s typically recommended that you place your smoke alarms on the ceiling, avoiding ceilings that are near bathrooms, heating appliances, windows, and ceiling fans.
+Half of fatal fires occur at night while people are asleep, so it’s recommended to install smoke alarms inside each bedroom and outside each sleeping area on every level of the home, including the basement.

 Smoke alarm maintenance

 Consider cleaning your smoke alarm every six months, or as recommended by the manufacturer, using a soft brush or a vacuum cleaner to gently remove any dust buildup.
-Never clean your smoke alarm while it’s electrically-connected.
+Never clean your smoke alarm while it’s electrically connected.

 Protecting your home and your business